Analysis | When did the Jan. 6 rally become a march to the Capitol?

 By that evening, a second event was added: “At 1:00 PM, we protest at US Capitol.”

 This same day, law enforcement officials were raising the alarm about the mass of people expected at the rally.
-As The Post reported last month:
+As The Washington Post reported last month:

 “In a 12-page report on Jan.
 3, the intelligence unit of the congressional police force described how thousands of enraged protesters, egged on by Trump and flanked by white supremacists and extreme militia groups, were likely to stream into Washington armed for battle.”